 Most of Grande’s various TV packages include access to ESPN, NFL Network, and other standard sports channels without any additional service fees.
 Above and beyond these standard channels, the company also recently began offering premium content centered around football fans.
 This includes access to the SEC Network, Longhorn Network, and NFL Red Zone.

 Outside of these, however, there doesn’t seem to be a tremendous amount of general sports content on offer.
-Considering the enormous popularity of football in Texas, this isn’t too surprising, but some users may be left with little options for other sports, outside of what’s available with the standard programming.
+Considering the enormous popularity of football in Texas, this isn’t too surprising.
+All the same, some users may be left with little options for other sports, outside of what’s available with the standard programming.

 Grande has two main options for DVR functionality, both of which are powered by TiVo.
 Here’s how they stack up: